What is Attendance Allowance

 What rates are Attendance Allowance paid at?

-The Allowance is paid at two rates.
+Attendance Allowance is paid at two rates.
 The lower rate is for people who need attention or supervision during the day or night, and the higher rate is for people needing attention or supervision during both day and night.
-During the night the attention needs to be repeated (more than once) and/or prolonged (lasting for about 20 minutes or more)
+During the night the attention needs to be repeated (more than once) and/or prolonged (lasting for about 20 minutes or more).

 If you live alone, don't worry.
 If no one helps you, don't worry.
 Simply explain how someone helping would make thing easier, less painful or not as time consuming.

-When you are completing your answers remember that if you get tired or breathless doing things mention it.
+When you are completing your answers to claim attendance allowance application remember that if you get tired or breathless doing things mention it.
 If it takes you a long time to do things, mention this.

 What do I do if I don't like the outcome of my Attendance Allowance application?

-So you’ve made your claim and you get a letter telling you what the DWP has decided.
+So you’ve made your claim for attendance allowance and you get a letter telling you what the DWP has decided.
 If you are happy with the decision that’s the end of it.
-However, check to see what date your award ends - about 6 months before the end date you should receive a set of forms to claim again.
+However, check to see what date your award ends - about 6 months before the end date you should receive a set of attendance allowance forms to claim again.

 But I don't like the decision...